 •Teenagers are very concerned with how they appear to others.
-They struggle to form their identity and role in the world, and must grapple with many conflicting expectations from friends, family, and the media.
+They struggle to form their identity and to belong to a society and fit in.

 Erikson's stages of psychosocial development: